The Big Bang (Atlanta): Plot

 The series opens with a confrontation between local Atlanta rapper Alfred "Paper Boi" Miles (Brian Tyree Henry) and a man who damages Alfred's car for no apparent reason.
 Alfred's cousin Earnest "Earn" Marks (Donald Glover) tries to mediate the situation whilst stoned sidekick Darius (Lakeith Stanfield) has a sensation of déjà vu.
 The episode flashes back to earlier in the day where the life of Earn is shown.
-Earn is a homeless Princeton dropout and living with his baby daughter's mother, Vanessa "Van" Keefer (Zazie Beetz), having been kicked out of his parents' house.
+Earn is a homeless Princeton dropout, living with his daughter's mother Vanessa "Van" Keefer (Zazie Beetz) after being kicked out of his parents' house.
 He is working a dead-end job signing passengers up for credit cards at Hartsfield–Jackson Atlanta International Airport when he learns his cousin Alfred had released a new mixtape under the rap name "Paper Boi."
-Alfred initially sees Earn as a leech (Earn hadn't spoken to him since the funeral of Alfred's mother), but Earn makes an effort to get Paper Boi to make him his manager by going to a local radio station and bribing the DJ to play Paper Boi's song.
+Earn visits Alfred, and offers to act as his manager.
+Alfred initially sees Earn as a leech, noting that he hadn't spoken to him since the funeral of Alfred's mother and questioning his financial incentive.
+Earn attempts to prove himself by going to a local radio station and bribing the DJ to play Paper Boi's song.
 Later, just as they listen to the song on Alfred's car radio, a man walking by suddenly snaps off one of the side-view mirrors, resulting in the incident at the opening scene which ultimately culminates with a shootout.
 Earn and Alfred are promptly arrested, while Darius escapes the scene.